-The seats are 4.3 or 4.5 inches high and look like slightly angular donuts with a knob on the front – identical to the front locking seats, but with legs.
+The seats are 4.3 or 4.5 inches high and look like slightly angular donuts (some models with a front locking clamp) – looking very similar to the front locking seats, but with legs.

 The design with legs takes extra weight, stops the seat from having any movement, and gives a wider distance between the armrests for a larger person.